Opportunity & Success on a Global Stage

 Additionally, our house competitions will run until the end of term, with even more winners to come.

-The MFL department is excited to announce a special week of international cuisine in the school canteen!
-Each day features delicious dishes from different countries: German, Chinese, Spanish, and French.
-Pupils are also encouraged to use the target language to communicate with the MFL teachers present.
+In addition, the MFL department is excited to announce a special international menu in the school canteen during that week.
+Each day features delicious dishes from different countries—German, Chinese, Spanish, and French.
+Pupils are also encouraged to use the target language when communicating with the MFL teachers present.

 Please click on the attachment below for our International trip programme